Fellowship Opportunity in Clinical or Basic Science Research

 Fellows will be expected to organize and complete multiple clinical research projects throughout the year.
 There will be formal research methodology training through lectures and one-on-one mentoring to obtain competency in the various areas of the fellow's personalized research plan as noted below.
 Additionally, the fellow will have opportunities to participate in departmental didactics and quality meetings.
-Research projects are predominantly clinical trials, and clinical outcomes research using databases and meta-analysis in all areas of Otolaryngology.
+Research projects are predominantly clinical trials and clinical outcomes research using databases and meta-analysis in all areas of Otolaryngology.
 Residents are expected to prepare one manuscript for submission each year of residency.

 - Provide medical students and aspiring Otolaryngologists with clinical research skills in preparation for a career that includes clinical and translational research.